samdemaeyer/thm-full-stack-search/README.md

 - **Search Filters**: A possible future enhancement could be to add filters for the search functionality, allowing users to filter results by category (e.g., hotels, countries, or cities).
 This would provide a more refined search experience and allow users to quickly find what they are looking for.

 I documented the steps I took to evaluate my mindset and improve my expertise in React, allowing me to reflect on my process and identify any potential areas for improvement.
-I also I have written comments throughout the code to explain the rationale behind my decisions.
+I also I have written comments throughout the code to explain the rationale behind my decisions and to provide clarity.